FDA considers first CRISPR gene editing treatment that may cure sickle cell | KRDO

 “My guess is it’s a relatively small risk in the scheme of this risk benefit.
 But it’s new, it’s unknown,” Bauer said.
 “We need to be humble and open to learning from these brave patients participating.”

-The FDA is not expected to make an approval decision until its deadline, which is December 8.
+The FDA is expected to make an approval decision by December 8.

 The-CNN-Wire